Learning Objectives

 # Maximum hardness: 150.0 HV

-3.4 Mechanism of Precipitation Strengthening
+3.4 Mechanisms of Precipitation Strengthening

 3.4.1 Orowan Mechanism